Access to superfast broadband

 Total Early-stage Entrepreneurial Activity (TEA) rate: proportion of the adult working age population that is actively trying to start a business, or that own/manage a business which is less than 3.5 years old.
 In order to improve the usefulness of this indicator for making policy decisions, the TEA rate is now, for the first time, measured as a 3-year rolling average.
 Find out more about this indicator.

-The Total Early-stage Entrepreneurial Activity (TEA) 3-year rolling average rate in Scotland increased by 0.5 percentage points between 2019-2021 and 2020-2022 to 8.5%.
-The 3 year rolling average TEA rate has increased by 3.3 percentage points since 2004, the first year for which comparable data is available.
+The Total Early-stage Entrepreneurial Activity (TEA) 3-year rolling average rate in Scotland increased by 0.6 percentage points between 2020-2022 and 2021-2023 to 9.1%.
+The 3-year rolling average TEA rate has increased by 3.9 percentage points since 2004, the first year for which comparable data is available.

-Despite a difficult business environment caused by challenging global economic circumstances, the three year rolling average of Scotland’s Total Early-stage Entrepreneurial Activity (TEA) rate in Scotland maintained, at 8.5%.
+Despite a continuing difficult business environment caused by challenging global economic circumstances, the 3-year rolling average of Scotland’s Total Early-stage Entrepreneurial Activity (TEA) rate in Scotland maintained, at 9.1%.

 Data breakdowns